 Beach Camping in Abu Dhabi

 Keep heading along the E11 and past Ruwais to the long stretch of beach between the Shuweihat Power Complex and Shuweihat Island.
-It is quite exposed here so best for winter camping only and BYO everything!
+It is quite exposed here, so best for winter camping only and BYO everything!

 Desert Camping in Abu Dhabi

-The larger, richer red dunes here encourage the sand sports fans, brilliant for sandboarding, but just watch out for any late night 4WD or dune buggy action when you set up camp.
+The larger, richer red dunes here encourage the sand sports fans, brilliant for sandboarding, but just watch out for any late-night 4WD or dune buggy action when you set up camp.

-Arguably one of the most beautiful and isolated parts of the Arabian Gulf, the Liwa Desert holds endless possibilities for exploring, and finding your own exclusive spot nestled in amongst the dunes – and most definitely the best spot for star gazing.
+Arguably one of the most beautiful and isolated parts of the Arabian Gulf, the Liwa Desert holds endless possibilities for exploring and finding your own exclusive spot nestled in amongst the dunes – and most definitely the best spot for star gazing.

 Its isolation can also play against campers, however.
 It is not recommended for novices due to the difficult driving and lack of mobile phone signals in this area of the country.

-Organised desert camping Abu Dhabi
+Organised Tour Desert Camping in Abu Dhabi

 Before you go… Important things to consider planning a trip to Abu Dhabi